Four students talking to each other

 Not understanding what student loan interest is, how it accrues, and how to pay it off can cost you thousands of dollars on top of the original money you borrowed.
-Don’t let understanding interest intimidate or confuse you.
-Taking the time to fully grasp what interest means is an essential part of making wise financial decisions that will benefit you for years to come.
-To help you best understand and manage your student loan, we’ve answered some of the most common questions about interest.
+Don’t let that intimidate you.
+Taking the time to grasp what interest means is an essential part of making wise financial decisions that will benefit you for years to come.

-Interest is the fee that a bank or lender charges you for the use of their money.
-It is usually calculated as a percentage of the original amount (called the “principal”) that you borrowed.
-In order for a loan to be considered paid in full, all of the principal and all of the interest must be paid.
+Every type of loan or credit, from student loans to mortgages to credit cards, includes an interest payment.
+Interest is the fee a bank or lender charges you to use their money, and the rates can vary by lender or type of loan.
+Lenders calculate it as a percentage of the original amount (called the principal) you borrow.
+For a loan to be paid in full, you must repay all of the principal and the interest.

-The interest rate is the percentage of the principal that the institution charges you.
 There are two types of interest rates — fixed and variable.

 • Fixed interest rates remain the same for the duration of the loan, regardless of market changes.

-• Variable interest rates fluctuate throughout the loan’s duration, based on changes to market interest rates.
+• Variable interest rates fluctuate throughout the loan’s duration based on changes to market interest rates.

-Fixed interest rates
+Fixed

 • If market interest rates decrease, your interest rate will stay the same.

-Variable interest rates
+Variable

 • You save money in interest when interest rates are low.